The Strength of Local Structures in Decentralized Network Formation: A Simple Model of Trade

 \subsection{Technology and incentives}

 Consider a set of firms that are spatially embedded in a circular city with unit circumference.
-There are $L$ equally spaced-out locations form firms.
+There are $L$ equally spaced-out locations where firms can be located.
 A firm's type is determined by its location, such that $\Theta = \{0,\frac{1}{L}, \ldots, \frac{L-1}{L}\}$.
 The main quantity that determines the incentives of a firm to trade with another is the distance to the other firm, defined as

 This definition of distance is illustrated in Figure \ref{fig:distance}.
-As $N \to \infty$, the distribution of firms over $\Theta$ converges to ${\bf w}$.
+As $N \to \infty$, the fractions of firms of different types converges to ${\bf w}$.

 Firms play a myopic network formation game, where the presence of a link $ij$ signifies that firm $i$ wishes to establish a trade route with firm $j$.
 To establish this link, firm $i$ faces a fixed cost of $\gamma D(\theta_i,\theta_j)$, which is proportional to the distance between the firms.
 If both firms wish to establish a trade route, this route becomes active and generates a revenue of $v$.
 Hence, for a fixed $N$, the utility of agent $i$ in network $g$ is